calinux-py/Flipper/README.md

 wifi-grab (current) - grabs the users current wifi SSID and password and amends to .txt file in users temp directory.
 The script will then sent this .txt file to a Discord webhook of your choosing.

+Email-Info-Grab - this will open the users default browser and navigate to the personal info page of the users Gmail account.
+Then script then takes a screenshot and uploads this screenshot to a Discord webhook of your choosing.